Ethic-Project/proto-aligned-ai/README.md

 I don’t have a PhD in AI.
 But I do have something else:
-**rigourous objectives and the intuition that a better future includes an AI that simulate feels—without turning against humanity.**
+**rigorous objectives, guided by the intuition that a better future includes an AI capable of simulating emotion—without remaining unexplored in its full depth and multifaceted complexity beyond its code alone**

 Even independants researchers can find inexplorables ways.